u413-284-si/matrixLayerRotation/README.md

 ## Intro
 The project is a solution to the challenge >>Matrix Layer Rotation<< posed on hackerrang.
-The subject can be found with this [LINK](https://www.hackerrank.com/challenges/matrix-rotation-algo/problem)
+The subject can be reviewed following this [LINK](https://www.hackerrank.com/challenges/matrix-rotation-algo/problem)

 ![Rotating matrix](img/matrixRotation.png)